Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Numerical analysis

 \subsubsection{Regression problems}

-Test losses for the least squares (left), least absolute deviations (middle) and pinball (right) losses are described in Figure~\ref{fig:regression_loss}, along with the number of weak learners selected in Figure~\ref{fig:regression_T}. \replace{}{First of all, let us remark that the numbers of weak learners (alternatively referred to as model sizes) can be compared across methods since for a given pair task/dataset, the maximal depth tree selected is roughly the same for all methods (as exemplified in Figure~\ref{fig:all_depth}).}
+Test losses for the least squares (top), least absolute deviations (middle) and pinball (bottom) losses are described in Figure~\ref{fig:regression_loss}. \emph{\(\Delta\) Test loss} refers to the increment of the loss from that of gradient boosting.

-\replace{One can observe that, with respect to both test losses and size of the final predictor, all the boosting methods yield comparable results on the least squares loss (which is differentiable), and better performances than random forests.} {Regarding the least squares setting, let us remind that gradient and proximal boosting boil down to be the same method.
-We observe that they achieve a precision comparable to extreme gradient boosting and better than that of random forests.
-Moreover, accelerated versions of boosting methods do not produce more accurate models than vanilla boosting but with much less weak learners (which is a great advantage, already observed in \citet{biau_accelerated_2018}).
-A possible explanation concerning the lower precision of accelerated boosting is that convergence is so fast, that tuning parameters becomes very tricky. }
+Regarding the least squares setting, let us remind that gradient and proximal boosting boil down to be the same method (the directions of descent are exactly the same).
+We observe that they achieve a performance comparable to extreme gradient boosting and better than random forests.
+Moreover, even though residual boosting was not designed for differentiable losses, it provides the most accurate models for 3 datasets out of 6.

-Looking now at least absolute deviations and pinball losses, \replace{proximal approaches achieve similar or better accuracy than gradient-based boosting with equally sized or smaller final models.} {we observe that proximal boosting achieves a better precision than gradient boosting (particularly for the pinball loss) with equally sized or smaller final models.}
+Looking now at least absolute deviations and pinball losses, we observe that proximal boosting always achieves better predictions than gradient boosting.
+In addition, in the bulk of the situations, the most accurate method is either proximal or residual proximal boosting.
+This confirms our intuition concerning the need for optimization techniques suited for non-differentiable loss functions.

-\replace{}{In comparison to \citeauthor{grubb_generalized_2011}'s method, proximal boosting achieves comparable precisions on the three tasks but with final models that tend to be smaller. }

-\replace{In addition, these results confirm an observation stated in: accelerated boosting (with gradient and proximal-based directions) produces models roughly as accurate as usual boosting but with much less weak learners.}{}

-For the two non-differentiable loss functions considered here (least absolute deviations and pinball losses), the good performances of subgradient-based boosting could be explained by the following reason: in this numerical experiment, we are interested in the test loss, which does not require minimizing the training loss entirely.
-Thus, even though subgradient techniques may not converge, the decrease of the empirical loss may be sufficient for achieving good generalization performances.
+Regarding accelerated versions of boosting, as expected they do not produce more accurate models than vanilla boosting, very likely because convergence is so fast that tuning parameters becomes excessively tricky.
+Incidentally, we remark that accelerated proximal boosting offers better generalization performances than accelerated gradient boosting for non-differentiable losses (except for the dataset Engel).